-The Institute of the Arts and Sciences at UC Santa Cruz is founded on a visionary premise: to harness the combined power of the arts and sciences to explore the critical issues of our time, and share those insights with the public.
-The Institute’s galleries, learning spaces, and events facilities will invite collaboration and learning in all their forms.
+The Institute of the Arts and Sciences at UC Santa Cruz catalyzes the power of the arts to explore critical issues of our time.

 Mind-expanding, idea-provoking exhibitions